Isle of Klezbos: About the band

 “Great ears and great hearts” — Der Pakn Treger, National Yiddish Book Center

 “Talent as strong as its name is provocative.
-IoK is to Eastern European Jewish music what Cherish The Ladies is to Celtic” — Courier News NJ
+Isle of Klezbos is to Eastern European Jewish music what Cherish The Ladies is to Celtic” — Courier News NJ

 PHOTO CREDIT Angela Jimenez